-Defining the circular economy
+Defining the Circular Economy

-Aside from this time-scale issue, there’s an important recurring principle within discussions of the circular economy, and that is around the preservation of value and complexity: we want to ensure that materials can be cycled at the highest value possible, preferably as whole products, then as components, and finally recycled back down to basic raw materials (which is extremely costly in terms of energy).
+Aside from this timescale issue, there’s an important recurring principle within discussions of the circular economy, and that is around the preservation of value and complexity: we want to ensure that materials can be cycled at the highest value possible, preferably as whole products, then as components, and finally recycled back down to basic raw materials (which can be extremely energy-intensive).
 Even this cascade is oversimplified here, and can look quite different depending on the context.
-For example, if you have a very inefficient energy-using-product like an old refrigerator, it may actually be systemically better in terms of energy impact to just scrap it and replace it with a newer model than extend the life of the whole product.
+For example, with a very energy-inefficient product such an old refrigerator, it may actually be systemically better in terms of energy impact to just scrap it and replace it with a newer model than to extend the life of the whole product.
 But the general principle of preserving complexity is clear.

 Thinking through how materials should ideally be handled in a circular economy leads to all kinds of further conclusions regarding material toxicity, the scarcity of certain materials, the persistence of certain materials in the environment, and many other parameters.
 On this basis, we have developed a set of circularity factors that provide guidelines for the optimal use of materials for different functions.
 These are metrics that we use to define a material based on its properties such as recyclability, scarcity, toxicity, etc. Using these factors, we have developed shorthand recommendations for how certain materials should be used to uphold circular economy objectives.

-But of course, in doing this exercise, we also immediately realized that once you are developing goals for how materials should ideally be managed, you also run into many adjacent issues.
+In undertaking this exercise, we immediately realized that once you start developing goals for how materials should ideally be managed, you also run into many adjacent issues.
 Materials are just one type of resource in our economy, where all flows are ultimately connected and influence one another.
-In a world with infinite and free energy, it’s very easy to design and develop systems that will fully recover all materials through extremely costly and energy-intensive recycling processes (which is how we currently recover metals from electronic waste, for example.
+In a world with infinite and free energy, it’s very easy to design and develop systems that will fully recover all materials through extremely costly and energy-intensive recycling processes – which is how we currently recover metals from electronic waste, for example.

-Prioritization and weighting
+Prioritization and Weighting